Using the SessionKey Validator

 Once the module is installed in the account, a dapp can request a grant associated with a private key.
 In order to get that authorization, it must first build a session key request.
 A request is made of the following elements:

-• the account address.
-A session key is granted to an account and cannot be used with another one.
+.
+A session key is granted to an account and cannot be used with another one. - the

-• the sessionkey validator module class hash.
-Because an account could have several sessionkey module installed, we want to make sure the session key is granted to a very specific module.
+.
+Because an account could have several sessionkey module installed, we want to make sure the session key is granted to a very specific module. - the

-• the core validator class hash.
-Here we want to make sure the sessionkey grantor is the core validator for the account to prevent checking a signature with another module from the account
+.
+Here we want to make sure the sessionkey grantor is the core validator for the account to prevent checking a signature with another module from the account - the dapp

-• the dapp public key that is associated with the session key request.
-Once the session key is authorized, the dapp will only be able to sign transactions with its private key counterpart.
+that is associated with the session key request.
+Once the session key is authorized, the dapp will only be able to sign transactions with its private key counterpart. - an

 Create and Manage Policies